rohnns/air-quality-analyser/README.md

 # Air Quality Analyser

-Air quality analytics dashboard built using:
+this is my first ML project which was done for my internal assessments. it was bult using:

-- Streamlit
+  Streamlit
-- LightGBM
+  LightGBM
-- Random Forest
+  Random Forest
-- SHAP
+  SHAP
-- Plotly
+  Plotly

-## Features

-- Multi-station air quality analysis
-- Pollutant prediction
-- Model comparison
-- Explainable AI using SHAP
-- Interactive dashboard

-## Run
+this project focuses on the comparison of a few ML models, namely LightGBM, Random Forest Regressor and Linear Regression. it features an interactive air quality analytics dashboard featuring multi-station analysis, pollutant prediction, machine learning model comparison, and SHAP-based (SHapley Additive exPlanations) explainable AI.

+to run this, simply:

-pip install -r requirements.txt
+1. pip install -r requirements.txt

-streamlit run app.py
+2. streamlit run app.py